Neal-Bhattacharya/seminar-graph/README.md

 ---

 The reading list is based off of Annapolis 24-25.
 I used the entire texts except where the selections were explicitly stated (for Plutarch's Lives, for example).
-I did not include The Bible, since it hard to ascribe an "author" to the books in it.
+I did not include The Bible, since it's hard to ascribe an "author" to the books in it.

 Not all the books I used are in this repo since many are copyrighted, or their translations are.